 About the Women's Committee

 Behind some of the Conservancy’s most impactful work is a powerful team of fundraisers and Park ambassadors.
-The Women’s Committee raises an incredible $10 million of the Conservancy’s nearly $80 million annual budget, and has raised over $175 million to date.
+The Women’s Committee raises an incredible $10 million of the Conservancy’s more than $85 million annual budget, and has raised over $175 million to date.
 Notable successes have included raising funds for the reconstruction of the Charles A. Dana Discovery Center, the renovation of Safari Playground (twice), the recreation of the Urns at Bow Bridge, and most recently, the future restoration of Conservatory Garden.

 The Women's Committee is proud to host four of New York's premier charitable events: the Frederick Law Olmsted Awards Luncheon, the Women’s Committee Fall Luncheon, Playground Partners Winter Luncheon, and the Annual Family Party in Heckscher Playground.
 The Committee is responsible for the management of many Park-wide programs including Adopt-A-Bench, Tree Trust, Playground Partners, Daffodils and Tulips Donations, Perimeter Association, Conservancy Docents, and Olmsted Visionaries.